servicetitan/Stl.Fusion.Samples/docs/tutorial/Part04.md

   the "computation" with "RPC call".

-It's more or less obvious how Replica Services create initial versions of replicas - e.g. they can simply call an HTTP endpoint to get a copy of `IComputed<T>`.
+It's more or less obvious how Replica Services create initial versions of replicas - e.g. they can simply call an HTTP endpoint to get a copy of `Computed<T>`.
 But how do they get invalidation notifications?

 Both invalidation and update messages are currently delivered via